 The thought of an employer seeing the activity on one’s work phone may be worrisome.
 Individuals often feel like their privacy is being violated.
-In this article, we will discuss how your employer can monitor your phone activity, your personal email, your social media, and your GPS tracking.
+In this article, we will discuss how your employer can monitor your phone activity, personal email, social media, and GPS tracking.

 The reality is that the working industry is advancing by the second.
 More businesses are migrating to an online space.
 This means that most of its employees need to have access to reliable devices.